umputun/remark42/README.md

 It starts Remark42 on `localhost:8080`
 and adds local OAuth2 provider “Dev”.
 To access UI demo page go to `localhost:8080/web`.

-That `compose-dev.yml` (you can find it in the root of the project) also defines if logged user admin or not.
+That `compose-dev.yml` (you can find it in the root of the project) also defines if default logged user admin or not.
 By default, it will be the admin, and to switch it to regular user comment or remove `-ADMIN=dev_user` there.
+You can also select any other user name from the login dialog.

 #### Usage